I have a forehead-shaped dent in my desk now. What put it there? Seeing the words “optional intro.”

 A client’s staffer sent me back a draft, with a couple of new paragraphs tacked on the front.
 She had no way of knowing that “optional” and “intro” is my least favorite pair of words.
 Well, until recently.
 (I’ll let you guess.)

-It turned out to be just a suggestion, her idea to give readers a little personal insight into the client.
+It turned out to be just a suggestion, her idea to give readers a little personal insight into the speaker’s personality.
 And that instinct is absolutely spot-on.
-Take every opportunity to connect the speaker or writer to the material in a personal way and you invite the audience to connect with the person behind the policy.
+Take every opportunity to connect the speaker (or if it’s going to be printed, the writer) to the material in a personal way and you invite the audience to connect with the person behind the policy.

 I’ll happily work that personal anecdote into the piece.
 But you can’t just glue it on the top and move on.
 Unless it’s integrated into the body of the piece, it will mean nothing.
 The audience (in this case, readers) will focus on the anecdote and ignore the rest.
 Maybe even stop reading once they see the anecdote has no connection to the message.